-The Inn's magazine, The Middle Templar, is published annually.
+The Middle Templar, is published annually.
 The magazine contains information about the Inn, its members and events.
-It is distributed free of charge to all members residing in the UK for whom we have correct contact details.
+It is distributed, in print, free of charge, to all members residing in the UK who have requested to receive a copy.
+The 2018 edition includes moving tributes to our 2018 Treasurer, Sir Paul Jenkins KCB QC, who sadly passed away in February.

 Article highlights of the Michaelmas 2017 edition include: